-Details of the Proposed Tax Reform Bill of the Duterte Administration
+Details of Tax Reform Bill of the Duterte Administration (House Version)

 The country’s proposed tax reform package, initiated by the Department of Finance (DOF) under the administration of Pres.
 Rodrigo Duterte, is getting close to becoming a law.

 The House of Representatives passed the bill on third and final reading in May 2017 with 246 “Yes” votes, nine “No” votes, and one abstention.